Tiqa/redux-polyglot/README.md

-# AT Tracker
+# Redux Polyglot

-Toolset (actions, middleware, enhancer, component and helpers) to integrate effortlessly AT Internet's Smart Tag to your React/Redux web application.
+Toolset (actions, middleware, enhancer, selectors) for use polyglot with redux.

 ## Installation

 You can NOT YET install AT Tracker using npm:

-    npm install at-tracker
+    npm install redux-polyglot

 ## Usage

-In your application's Redux initialization :

-    import { trackingMiddleware, initSmartTag } from 'at-tracker'

-And then :

-    const AtTag = initSmartTag('httpUrl','httpsUrl', isSecure, siteId, 'xiti.com');
-    const AtMiddleware = createAtMiddleware(AtTag)

-    middlewares.push(AtMiddleware);

-**Note:** You can export AtTag, for any custom use, for exemple to change the settings with `AtTag.setConfig({site: 'anotherSiteId'});`

 ## Team